K-Scorpio/scorpiosec/content/en/posts/THM-RabbitHole.md

     return results

 def modify_payload(payload, substring_range):
-    # Find the SELECT and FROM positions
     select_pos = payload.upper().find('SELECT')
     from_pos = payload.upper().find('FROM')

     if select_pos == -1 or from_pos == -1:
         return payload

-    # Extract the parts of the query
     select_clause = payload[select_pos:from_pos]
     rest_of_query = payload[from_pos:]

-    # Split the selected columns
     columns = select_clause.replace('SELECT', '').strip().split(',')

-    # Modify the last column to use SUBSTRING
     modified_columns = []
     for i, col in enumerate(columns):
         col = col.strip()